Who We Are:

 How We Started:

-Hope’s Lantern was birthed out of the idea that Christ’s life and death changed the world and that, as believers, we have a role to play in helping bring Heaven to earth to those in and around our community.
+Hope’s Lantern was birthed out of the idea that Christ’s life, death, and resurrection changed the world and that, as believers, we have a role to play in helping bring Heaven to earth to those in and around our community.

 While helping meet the essential needs of children in and around our community, Hope’s Lantern mission is to show the love of Christ.
 We believe that a child feels most loved when stomachs are full, clothes are warm and a parent can worry less about financials stresses.